2C-B: History

 2C-B was first synthesized and evaluated by American chemist Alexander Shulgin in 1974.
 He described the properties and effects of 2C-B in humans, along with those of 2C-D, in the scientific literature in 1975.
 Shulgin proposed 2C-B and 2C-D for use in psychedelic-assisted psychotherapy.
 However, it was reportedly abandoned for such purposes due to gastrointestinal side effects and lack of entactogenic effects.
+2C-B was Shulgin's favorite psychedelic of his own creations, though he has said that he only tried it a few times.

+Erox (2C-B) by Drittewelle packaging.

 2C-B was legitimately marketed and sold as an over-the-counter sexual enhancer under brand names like Erox in several European countries such as Germany in the 1980s and early 1990s.
 It was manufactured by the German pharmaceutical company Drittewelle and was sold in adult stores, smart shops, and some nightclubs.
 In addition, 2C-B was sold in Dutch smart shops as an ecstasy-like legal high under names like Nexus.
 2C-B was first encountered as a novel recreational designer drug in the United States in 1985.
 It was advertised and used as an MDMA substitute after MDMA was made illegal around this time.

 2C-B has been said to have been legally sold in Southern Africa from 1993 to 1996 and used as an entheogen by the Sangoma, Nyanga, and Amagqirha people in place of their traditional plants; they refer to the chemical as Ubulawu Nomathotholo, which roughly translates to "Medicine of the Singing Ancestors".

 The drug became a controlled substance in the United States in 1994.
 It also became a controlled substance in most other countries in the mid-1990s.
 In addition, 2C-B was placed in Schedule II of the United Nations Convention on Psychotropic Substances and hence became an internationally controlled substance in 2001.

-Following 2C-B's restriction, other 2C psychedelics emerged as designer drugs.
+Following 2C-B's restriction, many other 2C psychedelics, such as 2C-E and 2C-I, emerged as designer drugs.
 Nonetheless, 2C-B is the most popular of the 2C psychedelics.
-Numerous other 2C drugs besides 2C-B have also been made controlled substances.
-Besides other 2Cs, derivatives of 2C-B such as 2C-B-FLY and 25B-NBOMe have been developed and emerged as well-known novel designer drugs.
+Subsequent to their emergence, numerous other 2C drugs besides 2C-B have also been made controlled substances throughout the world.
+In addition to other 2Cs, derivatives of 2C-B such as 2C-B-FLY and 25B-NBOMe have been developed and emerged as well-known novel designer drugs.
+2C-B-FLY was Ann Shulgin's favorite psychedelic, which she especially enjoyed in terms of enhanced eroticism, and preferred "a bit more" than 2C-B.